 Dr. DiCesaro believes strongly in the character of each of our communities.
 “All of our surrounding communities are full of good, hard-working people that care deeply for their families and friends.”
 This is the foundation the school board builds on.
 “If we put the welfare of the children first and the community as a whole a close second, we cannot fail.”

 Mr. Daniel Knezevich was born and raised in Whitehall and graduated from Baldwin High School.
 He has worked at Schneider’s Dairy for nearly 30 years, first as a union driver and currently as Logistics Manager.
-Mr. Knezevich has two daughters at BHS: Katie, a senior, and Molly, a sophomore.
+Mr. Knezevich has two daughters; Katie (Class of 2017) and Molly (Class of 2019),

 Mr. Knezevich cites honesty, compassion, and a willingness to do anything in order to get the job done right as hallmarks of strong leadership.
 “I ran for school board in hopes of being able to make a significant change.
 I believe in the Superintendent’s vision of providing our students a quality education.”